Sarah Palin and the Ground Zero Mosque

 Peace-seeking Muslims, pls understand, Ground Zero mosque is UNNECESSARY provocation; it stabs hearts.
 Pls reject it in interest of healing

-, an aide to NYC Mayor Michael Bloomberg tweeted at Palin to tell the former governor to "mind your business," then asking "whose hearts?
+As Politico reported, an aide to NYC Mayor Michael Bloomberg tweeted at Palin to tell the former governor to "mind your business," then asking "whose hearts?
 Racist hearts?"
 The aide deleted her tweets shortly after posting them, explaining why she wrote them and that she regretted the "curt response."

 This response raises the question: was Palin being racist?
 Addressing her request to "peace-seeking Muslims" sounds mildly unnecessary, as it makes an issue out of peacefulness when it comes to Muslims.
 Technically speaking (and perhaps it's ridiculous to parse the semantics of a tweet that includes the term "refudiate"), this would not be racism, but religious bigotry, if that's what it is.
 Maybe it reads as if Palin assumes Muslims are not peaceful, as a base-line of how she understands them, and feels the need to call out the peaceful ones as a minority segment of the group.
 That analysis feels like it imputes a lot, probably too much, about Palin's cultural assumptions and what goes on in her own head.